Program in Hellenic Studies

 The Seeger Center also sponsors Hellenic Studies Workshops, a lecture series, and occasional colloquia that provide a forum for discussion of research in progress on all aspects of Greek civilization by faculty members, students, members of the Institute for Advanced Study, and visiting scholars.

-Concentrators choosing Plan B or C are encouraged to take at least two years of ancient or modern Greek.
+Students choosing Plan B or Plan C are encouraged to take at least two years of ancient or modern Greek.

 Under the auspices of the Study Abroad Program, students may complement their academic work in Hellenic studies by enrolling for one or two terms at selected institutions in Greece or England.
 The Princeton-Oxford Exchange Program provides additional opportunities for students in Hellenic studies.